mkretchman/Raindrops/README.md

 **Raindrops Game**

 In this game there will be multiple raindrops that fall from the sky.
 Your goal is to catch them with the catcher object that is controlled by your mouse.
+Act quickly, because you are only allowed to miss three drops before you lose!

-As you catch the rain, your cathed count increases.
+As you catch the rain, your catch count increases.

-As you miss the rain, your missed count increases.
+As you miss the rain, your miss count increases.

 Your score is the amount of raindrops you catch minus the ones you miss.

-The game lasts untill a certain amount of raindrops are missed.

-Press Any Key To Begin
+Press 'S' To Start

-Click To Pause
+Press 'P' To Pause

-Click To Show Score
+Pause for Score